prometheus/proposals/proposals/2023-11-13-utf8-migration.md

 ## How

-Given a query for a UTF-8 metric or label name, the tsdb will look for that name in on-disk blocks whether those blocks were written in native UTF-8 or either of two supported name-munging patterns.
+Given a query for a UTF-8 metric or label name, the tsdb will look for that name in on-disk blocks whether those blocks were written in native UTF-8 or either of two supported name-escaping patterns.
 Those series will be located even in cases when a single block has one metric written in more than one way.
 The tsdb will differentiate those blocks based on entries in the meta.json and a new flag.